 Trade brought a few hundred permanent settlers: retired ships’ captains, deserters, traders, artisans, escaped convicts and drifters.
 They co-existed with Māori in a working relationship, but in the 1830s appealed for British law and order.

 The British government’s representative, James Busby (known as the British Resident), took up his appointment at Waitangi in 1833.
 The following year he organised selection by Māori of a national flag, primarily for ships being built at Hokianga.
 Northern Māori appealed in 1835 for British protection of their country’s independence, as other countries showed colonising ambitions.
-Busby lacked the means to assert British authority.
+But Busby lacked the means to assert British authority.
 New Zealand would not become a British colony until 1840.

 On 5 February 1840 several hundred northern chiefs gathered at Waitangi, in the Bay of Islands.
 They were presented with a treaty by William Hobson, representing the British Crown.
-Hobson wanted the chiefs to accept British sovereignty, in return for certain guarantees of Māori rights.
+Hobson wanted the chiefs to accept British sovereignty, in return for guarantees of certain Māori rights.

 Te Rarawa chief Nōpera Pana-kareao talked about his understanding of the treaty at the Kaitāia signing in April 1840: ‘Ko te atarau o te whenua i riro i a te Kuini, ko te tinana o te whenua i waiho ki ngā Māori’.
 1 (The shadow of the land will go to the Queen [of England], but the substance will remain with us.)
 A year later he reversed this opinion.

 Dissatisfied with British control and its effects, Ngāpuhi chief Hōne Heke challenged British sovereignty in 1844–45 and war followed.
-It began in March 1845 with Russell largely destroyed, and ended untidily in January 1846.
+It began in March 1845 with Russell largely destroyed, and ended inconclusively in January 1846.
 Many of the settlers who had been evacuated to Auckland stayed there.

 The government investigated land purchases from Māori which had been made before the signing of the treaty, and made limited land grants to European settlers as a result, retaining the remainder as ‘surplus’ land.
 The grants were not always taken up, because the government encouraged settlers to accept equivalent land allotments elsewhere.
 Māori who had sold strategic sites in anticipation of reciprocal benefits of settlement, lost both.